quantumlib/Cirq/docs/noise.md

 For simulation, it is useful to have `Gate`s that enact noisy quantum evolution.
-Cirq supports modeling noise via *operator sum* representations of noise (these evolutions are also known as quantum operations or quantum dynamical maps).
+Cirq supports modeling noise via *operator sum* representations of noise (these evolutions are also known as quantum operations, quantum dynamical maps, or superoperators).
 This formalism models evolution of the density matrix via

 ![Operator sum representation: $\rho \rightarrow \sum_k A_k \rho A_k^\dagger$](resources/OperatorSumDef.gif)

-Where here the A<sub>k</sub> are *Krauss* operators (sometimes called superoperators).
+Where here the A<sub>k</sub> are *Krauss* operators.
 These operators are not necessarily unitary and must satisfy the trace preserving property

 ![Operator sum normalization: $\sum_k A_k^\dagger A_k = I$](resources/OperatorSumNormDef.gif)